-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||1 week|

-|Number of tested tools||20|
+|Number of tested tools||15|

-Launch the app and select the disk on which recovery will be performed
+Launch the app and direct it to the disk you will use for recovery

 Keep work and leisure separate.
 It’s always a good idea to have a separate computer/laptop for work and general use.
 If you keep installing and uninstalling programs on a machine, it will hasten the rate at which the operating system might break down.
 And when it finally does become unstable, you could lose some important data in the process.

 Do routine maintenance on your computer/laptop.
 Neglecting your computer or laptop can lead to dust build-up, ventilation issues, and other hardware pitfalls.
 In turn, this could cause your device to abruptly fail, resulting in data loss.
 So make sure to always perform regular maintenance on your machine to ensure that it stays in tip-top shape.